FrickTob/ReactBloggingApp/README.md

 This project was started and developed with the goal of learning to use the react javascript framework and learn to link it to firebase for database services.
-Thanks for spending time to look and please check out my other projects while youre here!
+Thanks for spending time to look and please check out my other projects while you're here!

 This project features:
 - React for front end UI